Examples

 We have made a few examples of how to use the batch system, both from the command line and through a batch submit file.

-We have three types of GPU cards available on Kebnekaise, NVIDIA Tesla K80 (Kepler), NVIDIA Tesla V100 (Volta), and NVIDIA A100 (Ampere).
+We have two types of GPU cards available on Kebnekaise, NVIDIA Tesla V100 (Volta) and NVIDIA A100 (Ampere).

 To request GPU resources one has to include a GRES in the submit file.
 The general format is: